5 Ways SMEs Can Improve Employee Productivity In Summer By Richard LeCount

 • Relaxing any dress code

-Reward hard work
+• Reward hard work

 Knowing that their hard work is appreciated whatever the weather, will give the team a massive boost to help keep them focused.

-These perks might include:
+These perks could be:

 • Days off, half days or even early finishes on Fridays will be appreciated by your staff, particularly those with busy social lives.